vanruc/todoApp/README.md

 ###### Add Staff location which uses `Geometry` data
 Skyve provides a Google maps API by default, however it is your responsibility to consider usage, licencing and billing implications when used in your application.
 Refer to [Google](https://cloud.google.com/maps-platform/terms/) terms to find out more.

-Skyve applications can take advantage of other map APIs (for example Leaflet, OpenStreetMap etc) however these APIs are not included in the open-source Skyve distribution.
+Skyve applications can take advantage of other map APIs (for example; Leaflet, OpenStreetMap .etc) however these APIs are not included in the open-source Skyve distribution.
 For assistance, contact us at skyve.org to discuss detailed steps for other integration options.

 In this section we will use `Geometry` with Google Maps.
 So you will need to have a `Google Map API V3 key`.
 You can follow this link https://developers.google.com/maps/documentation/javascript/get-api-key to get one.

-After you have the key, you will need to set it in the APIs section of `todoApp.json`, hopefully you still remember it.
+After you have the key, you will need to set it in the APIs section of `todoApp.json` (hopefully you still remember it)

 In the `Servers` window, right click on your Wildfly server and choose `Show in`, then select `File Browser`.

 ![](doc_img_src/wfshowinbrowser.png)

-Search for the `todoApp.json` file and open it in your code editor.
+Locate the `todoApp.json` file and open it in your code editor.

 Look for 'API Settings', and set your `googleMapsV3Key` with the `key` you have.